jlongster/absurd-sql/README.md

 However, `Atomics.wait` is so great.
 We _also_ use it in the read/write worker to block the process which keeps transactions alive.
 That means while processing requests from the backend, we can reuse a transaction for all of them.
 If 1000 reads come through, we will use the same `readonly` transaction for all of them, which is a massive speedup.

+### Automatically choosing between `get` and cursors

+Because we can keep a transaction for reads over time, we can use IndexedDB cursors to iterate over data when handling sequential read requests.
+There's a lot of interesting tradeoffs here because opening a cursor is actually super slow in some browsers, but iterating is a lot faster than many `get` requests.
+This backend will intelligently detect when several sequential reads happen and automatically switch to using a cursor

 ## Browser differences

 If you look at the [demo](), we insert 1,000,000 items into a database and scan through all of them with a `SELECT COUNT(*) FROM kv)`.
 This causes a lot of reads.
 We've recorded a lot of statistics for how IDB performs across browsers and will write out more soon.